Designing the template structure in the DocumentBuilder editor

 2.1.
 Structure widgets

-Note: You can create more than three columns by inserting further widgets into an existing widget.
+*Note:* Create more than three columns by inserting further widgets into an existing widget.

 Table 1.
 Structure widgets in DocumentBuilder